mike-jacks/learning-fastapi/README.md

 # learning-fastapi

-Practicing Fast API buildinging and making requests to it.l
+Practicing Fast API buildinging and making requests to it.